PostHog/posthog.com/contents/newsletter/think-like-a-growth-engineer.md

 ## 2. Develop an experimentation mindset

-The big way growth engineers improve the metrics they care about is through experiments.
-Doing this well requires developing the elusive "experimentation mindset."
-This differs from the traditional software engineering mindset in a few ways:
+Growth engineers often say "everything is an experiment."
+This is the elusive "experimentation mindset" that drives them.
+It differs from the traditional software engineering mindset in a few ways:

 1. **Hypothesis over requirements.** Software engineers work on features users clearly need.
 Growth engineers work on more unknowns and care more about exploration and discovery.
 To do this, they develop hypotheses and run experiments to validate their assumptions.